Lasting Power of Attorney

-It is wrongly assumed that if your spouse or even your long term partner needs to step in and act on your behalf that their status of being your spouse or long term partner gives them a legal right to do so.
-It does not.
+It is wrongly assumed that in the event of you losing mental or physical capacity, your spouse, or even your long term partner, can step in and act on your behalf, Their status of spouse or long term partner does not gives them a legal right to do so.

-Without a lasting power of attorney being in place the court of protection is the only court that can grant a legal right to an applicant to act on behalf of a person.
+Without a Lasting Power of Attorney in place, the Court of Protection is the only Court that can grant a legal right to an applicant to act on behalf of a person.

-A judge would have to consider the application to act on a person’s behalf and this legal right is not given easily.
+A Judge would have to consider your application to act on a person’s behalf and this legal right, called a Deputyship.
+It is not given easily.

-If the judge does grant the legal right, the judge may put certain conditions on the judgement that could include submitting detailed accounts or needing to take out special insurance that protects against fraud and dishonesty.
+If the Judge does grant the legal right, he or she may put certain conditions on the judgement, these could include submitting detailed accounts or needing to take out special insurance to protect against fraud and dishonesty.

-Having a lasting power of attorney either for financial decisions or care decisions avoids the need for the person who you would want to make decisions on your behalf having to go to the lengthy and expensive process of applying to the courts to get permission from a judge.
+Having a Lasting Power of Attorney for either Financial Decisions or Care Decisions (or both) avoids the need for the person who you would want to make decisions on your behalf (your attorney) having to go to the lengthy and expensive process of applying to the Courts to get permission from a Judge.

 Some people decide to register the LPA’s as soon as they are created and not wait until the person making the LPA’s (called a “Donor”) loses mental capacity.